Early College Programs

 Web: http://www.lcsc.edu/early-college-programs

-Early College Programs provide area high school students the opportunity to earn college credit while fulfilling high school graduation requirements (Dual Credit).
+Early College Programs provides area high school students the opportunity to earn college credit while fulfilling high school graduation requirements.
+These credits can be earned via Dual Credit or micro-credentials.
 Students can earn college credit at their high school, online, or on-campus.
 The program adheres to Idaho State Board of Education Policy III.Y which follows the standards set by the National Alliance of Concurrent Enrollment Partnerships (NACEP).
 Early College Programs is NACEP accredited.

 Financial Aid

-The Advanced Opportunities Program (sponsored by the Idaho State Department of Education) is designed to help cover the costs associated with dual credit courses or college-bearing/professional-technical exams.
-The program provides every student attending an Idaho public school with adequate funds to use towards Advanced Opportunities in grades 7-12.
+The Advanced Opportunities Program (sponsored by the Idaho State Department of Education) is designed to help cover the costs associated with dual credit courses or college-bearing exams.
+The program provides every student in grades 7-12 attending an Idaho public school with adequate funds to use towards dual credit, workforce training, certification exams, Advanced Placement, and International Baccalaureate programs.
 To utilize program funds, students must register through the Advanced Opportunities Portal.

 Transfer of Credits